saisubhasish/APS_fault_detection/README.md

 ```
 git pull origin main
 ```
-Note: origin--> contains url to your github repo main--> is your branch name
+Note: origin--> contains url to your github repo main--> is your branch name.